afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 29. Scenario: You have 4 GB RAM Mobile, What do you think can we able to play 8GB Game.
 30. What is starvation and aging in OS?
 31. wHAT IS kERNEL AND WRITE its main functions?

+1. what type of DNS record would be queried in order to send mail to domain?
+a.
+CNAME record       b.
+SMTP record
+c.
+MX record               d.
+NS record

+2. Which iptables action will send a response back to the source host?
+a.
+ACCEPT               b.
+DROP
+C. ALLOW                D. REJECT

+3.What command will I have to use to give the following permissions on a file in Linux -rw-rw-r--?
+a. chown 664       b. chmod 644
+c. chown 644        d. chmod 664

+4. Which of the following services ake use of the UDP procotol (Select two)
+a.
+SSH    b.
+FTP   c.
+TFTP       d.
+DNS

+5. A dvice ina subnet needs to send a packet to a device in a different subnet.
+To which device will it address the outgoing packet?
+a. it'll address the packet to its configure default gateway.
+b. it'll address the packet to destination IPV4 address 0.0.0.0
+c. it'll address the packet to any router on the local subnet
+d. it'll address the packet to the switch on the local subnet.

+6. which layer of the OSI model is most is directly impacted when an Internet Service Provider is found to be blocking UDP traffic froma source host?
+a.
+Data Link         b.
+Transport
+c.
+Network           d.
+Session

+7. Your web server becomes inaccessible via the network.
+You run a packet capture and notice that there are thousands of new TCP connections being made from different IP addresses.
+What would the cause most likely be?
+a.
+IP Flood.
+b.
+ARP protcol
+c. pING FLOOD
+D. SYN flood

+8. Which two of the following network protocols do not use TCP?
+a.
+HTTP       B. FTP     C. DHCP      D. ICMP

+9. Your are experiencing outbound network connectivity problems.
+Which devices would you crack to determine if the network settings have issues?
+a. the default gateway.
+b. the DNS server.
+c. source host
+d. all responses are correct.